-Beehive Arts and Education (Previously “Beehive Design Collective”)
+Beehive Arts and Education (previously “Beehive Design Collective”)

-Beehive Arts and Education works on both local and global projects, creating collaborative, anti-copyright images for use as educational and organizing tools.
-They work as word-to-image translators of complex global stories, shared with us through conversations with affected communities.
-They work anonymously, crediting every graphic they make to the collective as a whole.
-They distribute our graphics by sliding scale donations, and try to give away roughly half of the materials printed to frontline communities, educators, and organizers actively working on the issues in the posters.
-They build and disseminate these visual tools with the hope that they will self-replicate, and take on life of their own.
+Created in 2001 under the old name “Beehive Design Collective,” Beehive Arts and Education works on both local and global projects, creating collaborative, anti-copyright images for use as educational and organizing tools.
+They work as word-to-image translators of complex global stories from conversations with affected communities, which are enlivened and disseminated through art.
+Beehive works anonymously, crediting every graphic they make to the collective as a whole.
+Beehive distributes graphics via sliding-scale donations, and redistribute roughly half of the printed materials to frontline communities, educators, and organizers actively working on the issues depicted in their posters.
+Beehive builds and disseminate these visual tools with the hope that their activist messaging and iconography will self-replicate, and take on life of their own.

 City